 What Is an Intent Signal?

-The idea is not new.
-As early as the 1950s, press archivists clipped newspaper articles to identify economic events likely to create commercial opportunities.
-What has changed is the scale: today, platforms like Rodz operate more than 350 scrapers that continuously query 250+ public and partner data sources to detect these events in real time.
+The idea itself isn’t new.
+Press archivists were clipping newspaper articles in the 1950s to spot commercial opportunities before competitors did.
+What changed is scale.
+Rodz operates more than 350 scrapers that continuously query 250+ public and partner data sources to detect these events as they happen, not days later when a weekly database export lands in someone’s inbox.

-The result: 108 types of intent signals ready to be leveraged, each configurable using 222 parameters to adapt to any sector, offering, or target market.
+The result is 108 distinct real-time intent signals, each configurable across 222 parameters to fit any sector, offering, or target market.

 The Complete Taxonomy of Intent Signals